hashicorp/terraform-aws-vault/examples/vault-auto-unseal/README.md

   To avoid doing that, you can start your cluster with initially just one node and start the server, then change the `vault_cluster_size` variable back to 3 and and run `terraform apply again`.
 The new nodes will join the cluster already unsealed in this case.
-You should apply your Vault Enterprise License with `vault write /sys/license "text=$LICENSE_KEY_TEXT"`.
-If you don't do that, Vault will re-seal after 30 minutes and you won't be able to write or read secrets anymore.

 ### Seal

-Vault servers boot sealed, which means it can access its storage, but can't decrypt it.
+All data stored by Vault is encrypted with a Master Key which is not stored anywhere and Vault only ever keeps in memory.
+When Vault first boots, it does not have the Master Key in memory, and therefore it can access its storage, but it cannot decrypt its own data.
 So you can't really do anything apart from unsealing it or checking the server status.
-When you unseal, it recreates the master key, which isn't stored anywhere and is used to read the stored decryption key, which then can decrypt the data, and then you can start performing other operations on Vault.
+While Vault is at this state, we say it is "sealed".

 Since vault uses [Shamir's Secret Sharing][shamir], which splits the master key into pieces, running `vault operator unseal <unseal key>` adds piece by piece until there are enough parts to reconstruct the master key.
 This is done on different machines in the vault cluster for better security.
+When Vault is unsealed and it has the recreated master key in memory, it can then be used to read the stored decryption keys, which can decrypt the data, and then you can start performing other operations on Vault.
 Vault remains unsealed until it reboots or until someone manually reseals it.

 ### Auto-unseal

 Vault Enterprise has a feature that allows automatic unsealing via Amazon KMS.
-It allows operators to delegate the unsealing process to AWS, which is useful for failure situations or creation of ephemeral clusters.
-This process uses an AWS KMS key as a [seal wrap][seal_wrap] mechanism: it encrypts and decrypts Vault's master key.
+It allows operators to delegate the unsealing process to AWS, which is useful for failure situations where the server has to restart and then it will be already unsealed or for the creation of ephemeral clusters.
+This process uses an AWS KMS key as a [seal wrap][seal_wrap] mechanism: it encrypts and decrypts Vault's master key (and it does so with the whole key, replacing the Shamir's Secret Sharing method).

-This feature is enabled by adding a `awskms` stanza at vault's configuration.
+This feature is enabled by adding a `awskms` stanza at Vault's configuration.
 This module takes this into consideration on the [`run-vault`][run_vault] binary, allowing you to pass the following flags to it:
  * `--enable-auto-unseal`: Enables the AWS KMS Auto-unseal feature and adds the `awskms`